maroskukan/vmware-vra/README.md

 ## Introduction

 The following document describes the usage of VMware vRealize Automation Cloud Assembly IaaS REST API Interface.
-The following calls were tested with version 8.3.
+The API calls were tested with version 8.3.

 ## Documentation